Current Assessment of the Main Opportunities

 Assessment of Opportunities Inherent in the Business Model

-Creating a positive investment climate also means making additional land available for construction and promoting the acceptance of private-sector real estate investors.
+Creating a positive investment climate also means making the required ecological construction and modernization measures cost-effective, making additional land available for construction and promoting the acceptance of private-sector real estate investors.
 There is also a general consensus that bureaucracy has to be reduced as a supporting measure, in particular by streamlining the provisions governing construction and planning permission.
 The investment climate could also receive a boost from the growing acceptance of the need for modernization work due to climate change.

 Economic Environment and Market-related Opportunities